Palaeocursornis: Discovery and naming

-Taxonomy

 Initially, the bones were described as Limnornis corneti (Kessler & Jurcsák, 1984).
 However, that genus name had already been given to the curve-billed reedhaunter (L. curvirostris), an ovenbird.
 Moreover, the bones ascribed to the new taxon turned out to be from two different species, possibly not even closely related.
 Unfortunately, the new name to replace Limnornis corneti was referring to the material of the other species (which thus became Eurolimnornis corneti), creating considerable confusion since it assigned the same binomen (corneti) to both species.
 Subsequent attempts to redescribe the femur as Palaeocursornis biharicus were invalid as far as the binomen is concerned, but at least established a correct genus (Kessler & Jurcsák, 1986).
 The currently valid name, Palaeocursornis corneti, was first mentioned by Jurcsák & Kessler in 1985, but it was a nomen nudum at that time and only became valid the following year, when the current genus was validly established (albeit with an unnecessarily synonymous species name), as mentioned above.
 This confusing history of synonymy was clarified by Bock & Bühler (1996):